[Updated June 2018]

-I hope you’ve learned the fundamentals of luminosity mask and what you can achieve with it.
+I hope I've given you a good overview of luminosity mask and what you can potentially achieve with it.

 If you like more tutorials related to luminosity mask, you can find them in the “Related Posts” on the sidebar navigation menu.

-There aren’t many video courses that cover luminosity masking extensively.
-Having said that, these two video courses are probably the best there is on the market at the moment.
+There aren’t many video courses that explain luminosity masking extensively.
+Having said that, these two video courses are probably the best there is on at the moment.

 I have watched them both and I can honestly say that these are of high quality in terms of content and value.
 Both are excellent resources that focus on a slightly different aspect of luminosity mask in post-processing.

 Alternatively, search “luminosity mask youtube” and you’ll find plenty of short tutorials.

 If you want to learn more about luminosity mask and take it to the next level, I highly recommend The Art of Digital Blending by Jimmy McIntyre.